What is an Agile Approach, Agile Pitfalls in Construction Industry?

 Agile in Execution Phase

-Agile strategy will help for continual improvement making things easy to complete faster and efficient.
+The agile strategy will help for continual improvement making things easy to complete faster and efficient.

 Agile Strategy in Construction | Pitfalls

-Agile scope in Construction management is not that brilliant as in a software development project but still it helps wherever applicable.
+Agile scope in Construction management is not that brilliant as in a software development project but still, it helps wherever applicable.
 Following are major issues needs to be addressed while thinking in Agile strategy on a capital construction project.

 - Not as adaptive to change during execution phase – as cost changes exponentially as project progress